We are temporarily deferring donors that have traveled outside the U.S. in the last 10 days. Travel to Baja, Mexico is acceptable.

 How can my plasma help other patients?

-While COVID-19 has no proven treatment, plasma donated by those who have recovered (called convalescent plasma) may help patients fighting COVID-19.
+Plasma donated by those who have recovered from COVID-19 (called COVID convalescent plasma, or CCP) may help patients fighting COVID-19.
 This is because your body has developed antibodies against the virus.
 Historically, convalescent plasma has been successfully used to treat similar diseases such as the Spanish Flu, SARS, MERS, and H1N1.

 How do I qualify to donate convalescent plasma?